janverschelde/PHCpack/src/Python/PHCpy/doc/source/haastut.rst

     from phcpy.solver import solve
     from phcpy.solutions import filter_real

-Solving the System on Many Cores
+solving the system on many cores
 --------------------------------

 The example of Bertrand Haas is defined as